Silphid/silphid.jekyll/_posts/2018-04-22-abstraction.md

 An abstraction allows entities to keep a healthy distance from each other by preventing their respective implementation details from becoming entangled and thus, dependent.

 When entities know each other solely via abstract interfaces, we refer to them as *loosely coupled* (as opposed to entities that depend on other specific entities and their implementation details, which are said to be *strongly coupled*).
-Of course, loosely coupled entities *do* depend upon the abstraction through which they relate, which is exactly what the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) encourages:
+Of course, loosely coupled entities *do* depend upon the abstraction through which they relate, which is exactly what the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) dictates:

 > High-level modules should not depend on low-level modules.
 Both should depend on abstractions.